 The overall goal of physical therapy for back pain and sciatica is to relieve pain, strengthen the body, and improve overall function.
 At Rebound Physical Therapy, we want to help you get back to living your daily life, without having to worry about pain or discomfort.

-If you are suffering from back pain or sciatica, contact our Boise, ID physical therapy offices today to schedule your initial consultation.
+If you are suffering from back pain or sciatica, contact our Boise and Meridian, ID physical therapy offices today to schedule your initial consultation.
 No matter how severe the pain may be, Rebound Physical Therapy will help relieve it so you can get back to doing the activities you love.

 There are a large number of conditions that can result in back pain.
 For example, poor posture, car accidents, and sports-related injuries are just a few of the ways that someone may develop back pain.
 Injury is the most common cause of back pain.
 This can happen in one of two ways: 1) an instant, sudden trauma, such as a car accident, or 2) repetitive use that puts excessive stress on the back over time, such as bending down several times throughout the week to pick up boxes.
 Some other factors that may contribute to your back pain include degenerative disc disease, lumbar spinal stenosis, fractures, herniated disc, osteoarthritis, osteoporosis, and tumors of the spine.